suyogduttjain/pixelobjectness/README.md

 - Running demo.py will produce three files 1) input_list.txt : contains list of of input images, 2) output_list.txt: contains names to be used to store the output of pixel objectness 3) test.protoxt: prototxt file required for loading the pretrained model.

+- Please resize your images so that the maximum side is < 513, otherwise update the crop_size value in test_template.prototxt.
+Bigger crop sizes require larger gpu memory.

 ## Visualizing the results:

 After execution demo.py will store pixel objectness results as matlab files.